prashanthtr/tfrecordmanager/README.md

 For fixed parameters in the configuration files, the minval and maxval for synth and user parameters are set to infinity.

+## Read tfrecords

+For human verification, tfrecordManager also provides a *readTf.py* and Notebook to read and print tfrecords in json format.
+Instructions to read sample tfrecord for verification are:

+		python readTf.py --filename [filename] --fileDir [file directory] python readTf.py --filename sampleDir/sample.tfrecord
+		python readTf.py --fileDir sampleDir

+The reader for Tfrecords takes a single file or a folder as input to display human-readable version of tfrecords.